Prepared for EvidenceNetwork.ca by Lee Tunstall

 Making informed decisions about those assessed as frail is of serious concern.
 Frail individuals may not be given all the information or assistance they need to make decisions for themselves because their healthcare providers do not have a good understanding of frailty.
 What is needed is shared or supported decision making in these cases, where frail persons are aware of their choices for care and can opt for less invasive procedures.

-Finally, frail individuals are often excluded from clinical research trials for medications because of a lack of understanding of frailty, but at the same time they are some of the largest consumers of these medications.
+Finally, frail individuals are often excluded from clinical research trials because of a lack of understanding of frailty, but at the same time they are some of the largest consumers of health care resources.
 Yet, including them appropriately and ethically is also a challenge.
+More research needs to be conducted on how to improve outcomes for those who are frail.

 Beyond ethical concerns, there are also legal concerns.
 When an individual is assessed as frail, this could lead to a false assumption of legal capacity or incapacity.
 A person’s capacity, in the legal sense, needs to be looked at not as an absolute and ongoing state, but instead, reframed as relative or changeable due to any given situation.
 This variable state is a result of the complex relationship between a person’s physical and cognitive issues, along with their social supports and circumstances.